 Retail markets profiting from growing demand and low vacancy rates

-Slovakia‘s shopping center market is closely centered on the capital, which accounts for 42 percent of the total.
-The market for shopping centers in Bratislava and a number of secondary regions is saturated.
+Slovakia‘s shopping centre market is closely centred on the capital, which accounts for 42 percent of the total.
+The market for shopping centres in Bratislava and a number of secondary regions is saturated.
 Competition is high and the threat posed by online retailers is growing.

 The Czech retail property market is well developed and largely saturated.
 Strong economic data, increasing retail revenues and real wages and buoyant consumer confidence are driving interest in retail properties among investors and tenants alike.

 Supported by a strong international tourism sector, the Czech capital is an exceptionally popular retail location.
 “The city has a good reputation among local and international retailers and is often cited as the place to be among CEE / SEE capitals, except Moscow”, says Schestauber.
 In recent years, numerous individual buildings have been renovated on these shopping streets, resulting in an overall increase in the location’s attractiveness for retailers and shoppers.
 Adjoining streets have also benefited from this development and are in turn helping to extend central Prague’s high-street segment.